 In most cases the answer to this question is “yes” – especially if your supervisor knew that some employees did not use the ear protection.

-Summary Of Industrial Deafness Claims & Next Steps
+Summary And Next Steps

 You now know what industrial deafness is, the duties on your employer to ensure that the noise levels at work will not cause hearing damage and how to show your employer is legally responsible for your compensation claim.